 However, Travertine’s reputation is not confined to its beauty, it has gone beyond this and attract both architecture and consumers for its hardness.
 It is a kind of sedimentary stone formed by the hot springs when hundreds of thousands of shelfs of sea creatures and carbonate minerals deposited.
 Having left under heat and pressure, it then turns into a durable stone. for sure The Roman Coliseum, one of the oldest historical building made by Travertine, can easily shed light on travertine’s wear resistance.
 Travertine’s impact resistance makes it perfect for heavy use areas such as kitchen and bathroom floors.
 Furthermore, the way travertine formed, is particularly resistant to heat and pressure, making it an ideal building material for both indoor and outdoor projects.
 Here you can find some uses of Travertine for both interior and exterior design.

-Travertine is a form of stone with sedimentary properties and has a beautiful matt finished that can fit any other natural stones and other decors.
-What’s more, its various color and pattern would surprise you that many application recommends.
+Travertine is a form of stone with sedimentary properties and has a beautiful matt finished that can fit to any other natural stones and other decors.
+What’s more its various color and pattern would surprise you that many application recommends.

 if you’re looking to add a luxurious aesthetic to your grand foyer, look no further than travertine.
 Known for its uneven or chiseled qualities, travertine looks gorgeous in traditional and modern homes alike.
 Whether you choose to place travertine mosaic tiles or use large pavers.
 There aren’t many floor materials that can create a rustic yet sophisticated look to your entry.